 You can see another Lancaster – ‘Just Jane’ at the Lincolnshire Aviation Heritage Society at East Kirkby, near Spilsby and although it does do amazing taxy rides, it doesn’t actually take to the air at the moment (perhaps one day it will?).
 Amazing feeling to watch it head off down the runway on special days when you can pre-book (many months ahead of time) a ride in it.
 Nearly as amazing is the feeling of nostalgia you go to one of their annual 1940’s dances when you dance under the wings of ‘Just Jane’ to the fabulous music of the 1940’s.

 During the Great War Lincoln played an important role in the war effort as it had the ability to produce a tank based on existing expertise in building agricultural machinery, steam engines, threshing drums and tractors.
 Very few of these tanks still exist but the Museum of Lincolnshire Life is lucky to have obtained one of the few surviving Great War Female Mark IV Tanks.
-It is well worth going to see this one, called Flirt II, which first saw action at Cambrai in 1917.
-Flirt II was restored in the 1980’s and was displayed in the British Museum’s Treasures of the Nation exhibition in London.
+It is well worth going to see this one, called Daphne, She was restored in the 1980’s and is on loan from Bovingdon Museum.